nimiq/developer-center/learn/validator-score.md

 The Size factor ensures that no single validator controls too much of the network's total stake.
 If a validator controls a large portion of the total stake, they will get a lower score.
 We penalize validators with a higher stake compared to those with a lower stake, as a lower stake promotes a fair distribution of control across the network.

-First, we calculate the stake percentage ($s$) of the validator in the network:
+#### Size Ratio

+To find the size ratio ($s$) of a validator, we have two methods:

+1. **First method**: Calculate the ratio by dividing the validator's share by the total share of the network for an active epoch:

 $$
 s = \frac{v}{Z}
 $$

-Where $v$ is the validator's stake and $Z$ is the total stake in the network.
+Where $v$ is the validator's share and $Z$ is the total network share.
+This method applies when the epoch is active, so we can access each validator's balance using the `getActiveValidators` function from the RPC.

+2. **Second method**: A different approach is used for a closed epoch.
+This is less accurate due to some randomness and is considered a fallback option.
+Here we look at the slot distribution of each voting block, which reflects the amount staked by each validator.
+The size ratio is calculated by dividing the number of slots allocated to a validator by the total number of slots in that epoch:

+$$
+s = \frac{sl}{Sl}
+$$

+Where $sl$ is the number of slots allocated to the validator and $Sl$ is the total number of slots.

+> The second method in the code is called `sizeRatioViaSlots`.

+#### Curve adjustment

 Then, we apply a curve to the stake percentage to calculate the Size score ($S$):